Downtown Mobile from Fort Condé

 U.S. 45 transitions into a rural two-lane highway north to a diamond interchange with SR 158 (Industrial Parkway) and Kushla through northern reaches of Prichard.
 Beyond the city line, U.S. 45 continues to the rural settlements of Chunchula and Gulfcrest.
 Citronelle, a city of nearly 4,000, lies at the north end of Mobile County along U.S. 45.
 There the US highway widens to a three lane commercial boulevard along 3rd Street.

-Totaling 59.18 miles in Alabama, U.S. 45 winds through rural Washington County to cross the Mississippi border by the town of State Line.
+59.18 miles long in Alabama, U.S. 45 winds through rural Washington County to cross the Mississippi border by the town of State Line.
 U.S. 45 expands into a four lane highway with expressway like qualities from Mississippi 57 north to Meridian.

-U.S. 90 – Government Blvd / Broad St / Bay Bridge Rd
+U.S. Highways Shield U.S. 90 - Government Blvd / Broad St / Bay Bridge Rd

 U.S. 90 parallels the Interstate 10 corridor across southern Mobile County from Grand Bay to the Cochrane-Africatown Bridge across the Mobile River.
 The highway is generally rural as it travels east from a short overlap with SR 188 at Grand Bay to the communities of St. Elmo and Irvington.
 Turning north through Theodore, U.S. 90 expands into a four-lane commercial arterial.
 It crosses paths with Interstate 10 at a six-ramp parclo interchange at Tillmans Corner and meets the north end of SR 193 nearby.